-7Note that the functional dependence of bin-averaged values of LHRproxy on BC is not the inverse of the functional dependence of bin-averaged values of BC on LHRproxy (cf. Figure 11c and Figure 11d).
-The difference arises because the average value of LHRproxy of a specific BC bin is not equivalent to the value of the LHRproxy bin for that the average value of BC is approximately equal to the value of that specific BC bin.
+7Note that the functional dependence of bin-averaged values of LHRproxy on BC is not the inverse of the functional dependence of bin-averaged values of BC on LHRproxy (cf. Fig. 11c and d).
+The difference arises because the average value of LHRproxy of a specific BC bin is not equivalent to the value of the LHRproxy bin for which the average value of BC is approximately equal to the value of that specific BC bin.